 Similar questions can be raised at the level of representation.
 There are multiple media for communicating accounts of the past that diverge from standard historiography.
 Some of these have been coexisting with standard historiography for some time.
 Others have emerged more recently.
 In the first category, one thinks of period dramas, secular history painting, or historical fiction, attested to since the 17th and 18th century, respectively, and so preceding the advent of historicism, proper.
 In the second, the rapidly expanding list of media promulgating “history” (often to great emotive effect) might include major cinema treatments of historical episodes ranging from Griffith’s Birth of a Nation to The King’s Speech, television documentaries shading into infotainment, interactive museum displays, historical walking tours, living history theme parks, battlefield and other re-enactments, computerized historically themed simulations and games (whether of pedagogical intent, or as mere entertainment), and the debates about school book contents, as they were raging in Texas in 2010.

 Parallel to this is an emerging discussion among academic historians in the West about whether they themselves, have always lived up to (or even should live up to!) the standards of dispassionate scholarship and objectivism their discipline has projected for close to two centuries now.
-Here we do not wish to harp on epistemological issues that are only too well known to historians themselves – such as the historical fact of historiographical revision.
-Instead, we refer to what Vanessa Agnew called “History’s affective turn” and Emily Robinson termed “affective history”.
+Here we did not wish to harp on epistemological issues that are only too well known to historians themselves – such as the historical fact of historiographical revision.
+Instead, we referred to what Vanessa Agnew called “History’s affective turn” and Emily Robinson termed “affective history.”
 As Hayden White argued long ago, historians inevitably deliver accounts of the past “narratively moralized” in light of present concerns and modes of representation.
-What is more, from Gibbon’s ruminations amidst the ruins of 18th century Rome onward, they have – admittedly or not – been under the spell of what Huizinga called “historical sensation”, Ankersmit “sublime historical experience”, or Derrida “archive fever”, even before (and perhaps sometimes beyond) their decision to dedicate themselves to recount the past “as it really was” for the benefit of present and future generations of their fellow-citizens.
+What is more, from Gibbon’s ruminations amidst the ruins of 18th century Rome onward, they have – admittedly or not – been under the spell of what Huizinga called “historical sensation,” Ankersmit “sublime historical experience,” or Derrida “archive fever,” even before (and perhaps sometimes beyond) their decision to dedicate themselves to recount the past “as it really was” for the benefit of present and future generations of their fellow-citizens.

-This will be one of the first conferences to examine the varieties of historical experience in Western societies for what they may reveal about the domain of historical consciousness as it is formed by various types of historical experience singly, serially or simultaneously.
+This was one of the first conferences to examine the varieties of historical experience in Western societies for what they may reveal about the domain of historical consciousness as it is formed by various types of historical experience singly, serially or simultaneously.
 Ethnographic attention to current practices is a necessary first step on the way to an empirically informed anthropology of history.
-Contributors will examine the practices that socially produce and legitimize notions about the relation between past and present, and the affective and experiential states that inform those practices and the reception of their results.
+Contributors examined the practices that socially produce and legitimize notions about the relation between past and present, and the affective and experiential states that inform those practices and the reception of their results.